w3c/wai-curricula/content/designer/inclusive-design-process.md

 * explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with websites and applications
 * ensure different types of users with disabilities are included when defining user groups
 * ensure different types of accessibility barriers and features, such as appropriate contrast ratios and meaningful page structure, are included in the research phase
-* ensure research is conducted on accessibility guidelines, standards, and policies to define and include accessibilityin the overall project requirements
+* ensure research is conducted on accessibility guidelines, standards, and policies to define and include accessibility in the overall project requirements
 * determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of experience, use of assistive technology, and type of disability
 * ensure people with disabilities are involved early and throughout the research processes, including in focus groups, questionnaires, and surveys